 – Issue access token – Optional

-Create at least two users to begin with so you have users in your application that can chat with one another.
+Create at least two users, to begin with, so you have users in your application that can chat with each other.

 We will use Xcode to create a new Swift application and add in the Sendbird UIKit SDK using CocoaPods.

 Alternatively, you can create an Objective-C application to use with Sendbird UIKit.
 You can also install the Sendbird UIKit SDK with Carthage by following these installation steps.